flynn/flynn/README.md

 L=/usr/local/bin/flynn && curl -sL -A "`uname -sp`" https://flynn-cli.herokuapp.com/flynn.gz | zcat >$L && chmod +x $L
 ```

-The URL https://flynn-cli.herokuapp.com/flynn.gz will attempt to detect your OS
-and CPU architecture based on the User-Agent, then redirect you to the latest
-release for your platform.

 ## Usage

 The basic usage of flynn-cli is: